Oxford UNIQ Spring and Summer Schools:

 UNIQ is an access programme for Year 12 students from state schools.
 Students come to Oxford for five days and stay in a college, they attend an academic programme during the day and take part in social activities in the evenings.
 Participants get first-hand experience of life at university, meet like-minded people and gain deeper understanding of a subject that interests them.
 The aim is for students to leave with the confidence to aim high and the ability to produce a successful application to Oxford University.
 Trinity is an enthusiastic supporter of this programme; this year the college will host students at no charge to the UNIQ programme.

 This programme has proved itself very impactful over the years; last year a third of participants went on to receive an offer from Oxford University.
-For more information and to apply, please go to www.uniq.ox.ac.uk.
-Applications are now open and will close at 11.00pm on 28th January 2019.
+For more information and to register your intention and/or to apply, please go to www.uniq.ox.ac.uk.
+Applications are now OPEN until the 27th January 2020.

 Target Oxbridge is an access programme that aims to help black African and Caribbean students and students of mixed race with black African and Caribbean heritage increase their chances of getting into the Universities of Oxford or Cambridge.
 The year-long programme includes regular contact with a black or minority ethnic Oxbridge graduate, experience of Oxbridge-style teaching, residential visits to both universities and lots of application support.
 Since launching in 2012, Target Oxbridge has helped 81 students to secure Oxbridge offers.